smartcontractkit/chainlink-local/DOCUMENTATION.md

 When working in localhost mode, the simulator pre-deploys a set of smart contracts to a blank Hardhat/Anvil network EVM state and expose their details as part of the `configuration` function.
 Even though there are two Router contracts exposed, `sourceRouter` and `destinationRouter`, to support the developer's mental model of routing cross-chain messages through two different Routers, both are actually the same contract.
 In the localhost mode, all interactions are happening on the same, default, network.

-When working in fork mode, then one need to fork multiple networks (using the archival node creates a copy on the network's state in the pinned block) and interact with the contract addresses provided in the Official Chainlink Documentation (https://docs.chain.link/ccip).
+When working in fork mode, then one need to fork multiple networks (using the archival node creates a copy on the network's state in the pinned block) and interact with the contract addresses provided in the [Official Chainlink Documentation](https://docs.chain.link/ccip).
 CCIP Local Simulator Fork (contract for Foundry, TypeScript with ethers v6 script for Hardhat) exposes funtionality to switch between forks and route messages on the destination blockchain.

 ## API Reference